ECHibiki/Tsukuyomi-UseCase-List/Mod PHP Use Cases.md

   - Section: Batch move
     - Gather up a bunch of sent posts
     - Identify which of these are threads, remove any of the posts in the list associated with the thread.
+    - Cites and links of posts need to be adjusted
     - Move thread to destination with posts, then individual posts into the destination.
       - Could create a new thread with new posts or add a thread and posts to an existing thread
     - Relocate associated files
     - Existing posts need not be deleted because the DB should just require a board name change
     - Finally do a rebuild of pages
+  - Section: Move reply
+    - Replies being moved may create a new thread or be placed into other threads
+    - No such thing as shadow moves
+    - Simply reassign the post in the database to a new destination
+    - Cites and links of posts need to be adjusted
+    - relocate any files
+    - Rebuild pages
+  - Section: Mod nerf move
+    - Move a thread or post into the transparency board
+    - Files need to be tagged with "Deleted by X from Y" with replies given "Moved by followup"
+    - Rebuild pages